Shōwa era: Military state

 The withdrawal from the League of Nations meant that Japan was politically isolated.
 Japan had no strong allies and its actions had been internationally condemned, whilst internally popular nationalism was booming.
 Local leaders, such as mayors, teachers, and Shinto priests were recruited by the various movements to indoctrinate the populace with ultra-nationalist ideals.
-They had little time for the pragmatic ideas of the business elite and party politicians.
-Their loyalty lay to the Emperor and the military.
-In March 1932 the "League of Blood" assassination plot and the chaos surrounding the trial of its conspirators further eroded the rule of democratic law in Shōwa Japan.
-In May of the same year a group of right-wing Army and Navy officers succeeded in assassinating the Prime Minister Inukai Tsuyoshi.
-The plot fell short of staging a complete coup d'état, but it effectively ended rule by political parties in Japan.
+They had little time for the pragmatic ideas of the business elite and party politicians, with their loyalty laying solely to the Emperor and the military.

+In March 1932, the "League of Blood" assassinations and the chaos surrounding the trial of its conspirators further eroded the rule of law and democracy in Shōwa Japan.
+In May the same year, a group of right-wing Army and Navy officers succeeded in assassinating Prime Minister Inukai Tsuyoshi, as he had actively tried to curb the growing political power of the Japanese military.
+The plot fell short of staging a complete coup d'état, but it effectively ended democratic rule by political parties in Japan.

-From 1932 to 1936, the country was governed by admirals.
+From 1932 to 1936, the country was governed by generals and admirals.
 Mounting nationalist sympathies led to chronic instability in government.
-Moderate policies were difficult to enforce.
+Moderate policies were difficult to enforce and divisions widened within the military.
 The crisis culminated on February 26, 1936.
 In what became known as the February 26 Incident, about 1,500 ultranationalist army troops marched on central Tokyo.
 Their mission was to assassinate the government and promote a "Shōwa Restoration".
-Prime Minister Okada survived the attempted coup by hiding in a storage shed in his house, but the coup only ended when the Emperor personally ordered an end to the bloodshed.
+Prime Minister Okada survived the attempted coup by hiding in a storage shed in his house, but other officials were killed and the coup only ended when Emperor Showa personally ordered an end to the bloodshed.